changeworld/azure-docs.ja-jp/articles/iot-hub/iot-hub-protocol-gateway.md

 <properties
-   pageTitle="Azure IoT プロトコル ゲートウェイ | Microsoft Azure" description="Azure IoT プロトコル ゲートウェイを使用して Azure IoT Hub の機能とプロトコル サポートを拡張する方法を説明します。" services="iot-hub" documentationCenter="" authors="kdotchkoff"
+   pageTitle="Azure IoT protocol gateway | Microsoft Azure" description="Describes how to use Azure IoT protocol gateway to extend the capabilities and protocol support of Azure IoT Hub." services="iot-hub" documentationCenter="" authors="kdotchkoff"